-Biologically, Snapper is a generic term for all species in the snapper family.
+Biologically, Snapper is a generic term for all species in the snapper family (Lutjanidae).
 Over 100 different species of snapper inhabit tropical coastal waters.
 Red snapper is mainly fished in the Gulf of Mexico.

-They say there are over 300 different species of fish with “tai” in the name, making up 10% of Japan’s fish.
-When we say “tai” in Japanese, we are referring to “madai” or red sea bream.
-Red sea-bream is categorized in the “madai” (Pagrinae) subfamily.
+They say there are over 300 different species of fish with “Tai” in the name, making up 10% of Japan’s fish.
+When we say “Tai” in Japanese, we are referring to “madai” or red sea bream.
+Red sea-bream is categorized in the “madai” family (Sparidae).

 Incidentally, relatives of the sea bream often served at sushi restaurants include red sea bream (madai), crimson sea bream (chidai) and yellowback sea bream (kidai).
-While “kinmedai” (Splendid alfonsino) and “amadai” (horsehead tilefish) have the name “tai/dai” in them, they are not part of the same family as “tai” (sea bream).
+While “kinmedai” (Splendid alfonsino) and “amadai” (horsehead tilefish) have the name “tai/dai” in them, they are not part of the same family as “tai”.
 Splendid alfonsino is a type of deep-sea fish.

 Red sea bream and red snapper look similar, but when served as sushi, their texture and flavors are entirely different.
-So if you come to Japan, please try and eat natural red sea bream (madai).
+So if you come to Japan, please try and eat natural madai.
 There is no “zatsumi” (overpowering bitterness) and it has a slight sweetness to it.
-This is the taste of sea bream, known as king of the white fish.
+This is the taste of tai, known as the king of the white fish.
 Just for your own reference.